 I love a fabulous 30 minutes or less meal I can sit down and enjoy without being frustrated on a busy night.
 I am all about, “Time is precious, and should be well spent.” idea.
 I still work outside of the home about 30 hours a week in retail; plus blog recipes and believe me by the time I get done at night, I am spent.

 Sweet Chili Shrimp with Broccolini or just plain broccoli is one of my favorite go-to quick meals.
 I mean seriously so simple it’s about 15-18 minutes prep time and about 10 minutes cook time, give or take; how can you go wrong?
-Serve with steamed white rice and you are totally good to go on a crazy night.
+Serve with steamed white rice, and you are perfect to go on a crazy night.

-For example; the day after the Fourth of July, I had to be at work by 5 am and that’s with about a 40-minute drive one way.
-That put me up at about 3:15 am, I no sooner got home and my darling husband who had the day off wanted to go out shopping for a few things.
+For example, the day after the Fourth of July, I had to be at work by 5 am, and that’s about a 40-minute drive one way.
+That put me up at about 3:15 am; I no sooner got home, and my darling husband, who had the day off, wanted to go out shopping for a few things.
 This recipe for Sweet Chili Shrimp was perfect for that night.

 Tips to Save Time

 - Purchase raw shrimp that has the shells already removed, and it will save you from the hassle of pealing them.

 - Purchase raw pre-chopped broccoli in the produce section and save yourself the chopping time.